Cactoidal/Time-Crystal/godot/README.md

 ___

-The Fuji node is synced after following the [AVAX node install guide](https://docs.avax.network/nodes/run/node-manually), and I pinged it with an eth_blockNumber call.
+The Fuji node is synced after following the [AVAX node install guide](https://docs.avax.network/nodes/run/node-manually), and I successfully pinged it with an eth_blockNumber call.
 Once the game's new UI is complete, I should be able to use the node during the demo video.